aspauldingcode/.dotfiles/system/NIXY/sa-resources/README.md

 `sudo mount -o nobrowse -t apfs  /dev/disk4s5 /Users/<YOUR USER NAME>/livemount`

+NOTE: so, for myself, I will enter:

+`mkdir /Users/alex/livemount`
+`sudo mount -o nobrowse -t apfs /dev/disk3s3 /Users/alex/livemount`

 4. Edit the files from `/Users/<YOUR USER NAME>/livemount`
 5. Bless your livemount with `sudo bless --mount /Users/<YOUR USER NAME>/livemount --bootefi --create-snapshot`s

+NOTE: for myself, I will type:

+`sudo bless --mount /Users/alex/livemount --bootefi --create-snapshot` I believe this will apply the changes I've made from livemount to the system.